citrusframework/citrus-website/src/main/site/_docs/consulting.md

 enterprise applications but also in developing and operate those.
 If you looking for expert assistance regardless of which part analysis, design, development, testing, operations - talk to us!

-## Contact

-In case you have any questions or requests for help, please do not hesitate to contact us.
-We can help to set up a suitable testing environment in order to test your EAI and SOA applications in an automated way.
-Testing is a very important issue that has to be taken seriously.

-Feel free to get in contact with us!

-The Citrus team members will listen on the following mailing-lists

-- **user@citrusframework.org**
-- **dev@citrusframework.org**

-ConSol is the company behind Citrus

-    ConSol Consulting & Solutions Software GmbH
-    Franziskanerstr.
-38
-    D-81669 München

-    Tel. +49-89-45841-100
-    Fax +49-89-45841-111
-    E-Mail: info@consol.de

 [ConSol Website](http://www.consol.de)